lrspeiser/sigmagravity/README.md

 **Step 5: Enhancement Factor**

-If all three components contribute equally in the coherent case with amplitude $T_0$:
+*Assumption:* All three components contribute equally in the coherent case with amplitude $T_0$.
+(This equal-weighting assumption is plausible for axisymmetric disks but not rigorously derived.)

 $$A_{\text{disk}} = \frac{|\mathbf{T}|_{\text{coh}}}{|\mathbf{T}|_{\text{incoh}}} = \frac{\sqrt{3 T_0^2}}{\sqrt{T_0^2}} = \sqrt{3} \approx 1.73$$

-**This is the geometric origin of A = √3 for disk galaxies.**
+**This provides geometric intuition for A = √3, but the equal-weighting assumption should be classified as phenomenological.**

 ### 2.6 Mode Counting for Spherical Clusters: A = π√2